Simon-Heck/VATSIM-Strip-Printer/README.md

   * Expand functionality to any airport.
 Currently only supports KATL and KCLT
   * Add GUI elements to the program
   * Allow easier editing of Lat-Long points for defining geographical areas(adding more airports)
+  * LAT/LONG information stored in a JSON.
+GUI supports ability to input LAT/Long points for new airports
+  * Different settings that control different variables/things to be printed on the strip.
+  * Does TDLS normally print strips?

 # Completed:
   * ~~Handle edge cases: ie. During long event, pilot departs, but later reconnects with same callsign but different aircraft and flightplan. likely add logic to detect when stored callsign is airborne amd remove from list~~